 Perhaps when the nation has a more popular football icon than Wayne Rooney, we should consider petitioning Walkers to reintroduce player flavours.
 Kids love them.
 We love them.
 Walkers gets a ton of money.
 Now who’s got Martin Glenn’s phone number?

-Oh yeah, the former Walkers chief is now CEO of The FA.
+Oh yeah, the former Walkers chief went on to serve as CEO of the FA.